slateci/slateci.github.io/_docs/using-slate/slatelite.md

 - [A SLATE management container](https://github.com/slateci/slatelite/blob/master/slate/Dockerfile)
 - [A storage container simulating an NFS share](https://hub.docker.com/r/itsthenetwork/nfs-server-alpine)

+SLATElite is a good option to quickly test out running an edge cluster.
+For heavier-duty use, particularly to build a cluster with multiple nodes, see the guide for [direct installation]({{home}}/docs/cluster-install/cluster-install.html).

 ## Installation

 Installation instructions can be found on the [SLATElite development repository](https://github.com/slateci/slatelite).